riker2072/10LC/README.md

 Get 10LC.ino.bin, 10LC.ino.bootloader.bin and 1LC.ino.partitions.bin files.

 Get Windows ESP32 flash download tool at: https://www.espressif.com/en/support/download/other-tools

+For ChipType, use ESP32-S3

+For WorkMode, use Develop

+For LoadMode, use USB

 Click on … to select 10LC.ino.bin file directory location.
 In the @ box, put 0x10000